Install FreeRADIUS

 -

-For STA, the RADIUS Client API is not accessible.
-Press N and press ENTER.
+For STA Cloud, the RADIUS Client API is not accessible.
+Press N and then press [ENTER].

 -